 U.S. stocks followed global equities lower earlier after S&P said Greece may have to restructure its debt again and lower-than-forecast profits fueled concern China’s growth is slowing.

 Best Buy Co.
-(BBY), the largest consumer-electronics retailer, slumped 7 percent as sales missed estimates.
+(BBY:US), the largest consumer-electronics retailer, slumped 7 percent as sales missed estimates.
 American Express Co.
-(AXP), the biggest credit-card issuer by purchases, dropped 2 percent as Wells Fargo & Co. cut its recommendation (AXP) on the shares.
+(AXP:US), the biggest credit-card issuer by purchases, dropped 2 percent as Wells Fargo & Co. cut its recommendation (AXP:US) on the shares.

 The S&P 500 has retreated for three straight days after reaching an almost four-year high on March 26.
 The index will likely remain stuck in the 500-point range where it’s been four- fifths of the time since 2000 until the Federal Reserve allows interest rates to rise, according to Piper Jaffray Cos.